Looking for information about other Dental Topics?

 How the normal tooth eruption process works. – Deciduous teeth are replaced by permanent ones.

-1) How things usually work.
+1) How things usually (and should) work.

 - It creates an eruption path for the bicuspid to follow that helps to guide it into its proper position.